405th AFSB CSM set to assume responsibility of 21st TSC

+KAISERSLAUTERN, Germany – The command sergeant major of the 405th Army Field Support Brigade has been selected to become the next command sergeant major of the 21st Theater Sustainment Command, Europe’s lead organization for all sustainment activities including logistics support, transportation, combat sustainment, finance, human resources and contracting as well as military police, combat engineers and medical.

 Command Sgt.
 Maj.
-Kofie Primus will culminate his command time with the 405th AFSB during an official relinquishment of responsibility ceremony scheduled for 1 p.m.
-May 26 at Armstrong’s Club in Vogelweh, and he will officially assume responsibility as the command sergeant major of 21st TSC from Command Sgt.
-Major Sean Howard June 3 at 10 a.m. on NCO Parade Field in Daenner Kaserne.
-(U.S. Army courtesy photo)
+Kofie Primus will culminate his command time with the 405th AFSB during a relinquishment of responsibility ceremony scheduled for 1 p.m.
+May 26 at Armstrong’s Club in Vogelweh, and will officially assume responsibility as the command sergeant major of 21st TSC from Command Sgt.
+Major Sean Howard June 3 at 10 a.m. on NCO Parade Field, Daenner Kaserne.

+Primus served as the command sergeant major for the 405th AFSB since December 2020.
+During his tenure, the 405th AFSB conducted a full spectrum of support operations across Europe and Africa to include supporting two DEFENDER-Europe exercises, supporting Operation Allies Refuge and Operation Allies Welcome and supporting the current Assure and Deter mission in Europe now.

+Last August, the 405th AFSB supported thousands of evacuees from Afghanistan arriving to Kaiserslautern as part of Operation Allies Refuge and Operation Allies Welcome.
+Using its Logistics Civil Augmentation Program capabilities, the 405th AFSB increased life support capabilities at Rhine Ordnance Barracks to accommodate thousands evacuees and established life support operations in Kosovo for even more.
+Ultimately, the 405th AFSB supported over 22,000 Afghan evacuees transitioning through Europe to the United States.

 |Date Taken: